Posted On February 21, 2022 Personal Injury

-When you think of injury you think of harm that occurs somewhere other than your own home, but it may surprise you to learn that nearly 45 percent of unintentional injury deaths happen in or around the individual’s home.
+When you think of injury you think of the harm that occurs somewhere other than your own home, but it may surprise you to learn that nearly 45 percent of unintentional injury deaths happen in or around the individual’s home.
 This is a scary and sobering thought.
 We all want our homes to be a safe place for our family, loved ones, and ourselves.
-Despite that, the Center for Disease Control and Prevention reported that approximately 12,175 children from infants to 19-year-olds died each year from an unintentional injury.
+Despite that, the Center for Disease Control and Prevention reported that approximately 12,175 children from infants to 19-year-olds die each year from an unintentional injury.

-If you’re involved in an accident in your own home it’s difficult to bring a lawsuit.
-However if you were to slip and fall or be injured in a home other than your own residence you may be entitled to bring a claim.
+If you’re involved in an accident in your own home, it’s difficult to bring a lawsuit.
+However, if you were to slip and fall or be injured in a home other than your own residence, you may be entitled to bring a claim.
 Call us to discuss how you can get compensated for your injuries.

 Under New Jersey law, persons injured because of a dangerous condition on a property, or who have lost a family member in an accident caused by a defect on the premises, are entitled to seek full and fair compensation for their injuries and financial damages.
 Someone who is injured on someone else’s property and wishes to file a lawsuit must do so within two years of the incident.
 New Jersey law clearly states that claims involving injury to a person must be initiated within two years, or the case may be dismissed.